berkeley-cdss/curriculum-guide/technology/troubleshooting_tips_students.md

 ##### 4. Troubleshooting
 **Restart Kernel/Server:** Try restarting your kernel as a classic troubleshooting step to see if the error goes away.
 If the problem persists, restart your server.

-**Kill Process:** Having too many things open on Datahub can cause issues.
+**Kill Process:** Having too many things open on DataHub can cause issues.
 Sharing two different approaches to check running processes and kill them,

 **Option 1: UI Based Approach:**
 - In Notebook - click Jupyter Icon in UR to get to ”tree”